-Here’s an example of what I did with the last one left in stock.
+Here’s an example of what I did with the last one left.
 Cucumber patties are at their best right after taking them out of the pan, but they can also be eaten cold as a healthy nibble between meals.

 - 1 large cucumber (about 350 g)

 - 1 teaspoon salt

 - a handful of green scallion tops, chopped

 - oil for frying

 - 50 g parenitza cheese (or other cheese of your choice) to top

 - 2 medium tomatoes to garnish, sliced

 - Wash the cucumber and grate it roughly into a large bowl.